provejs/express-form/README.md

 You can define your own sanitizers.

 - func (Function): Your custom sanitizer method.
-Your sanitizer method should return a value.
-The function parameters are `value`, `source`, and `locals`.
-If your custom sanitizer returns undefined, then the method has no effect on the field.
+    - When sanitizing the input your sanitizer should return the new value.
+    - If your sanitizer returns undefined the input is not changed.

+Your validator can be either sync or async.
+- Sync sanitizers have 4 function parameters (`value`, `source`, and `locals`).
+- Async sanitizers have 3 (or less) function parameters (`value`, `source`, `locals`, and `next`).

 ```js
 var toFoobar = function(value, source, locals) {